 Check out the following two examples of credit card usage to understand how a low credit limit can be a disadvantage where your credit scores are concerned.

 As you can see, the only figure which changed between example 1 and example 2 was the credit limit.
-The low limit in the first table resulted in a maxed out account.
+The low limit in the first table resulted in a maxed-out account.
 Meanwhile, the high-limit credit card in the second table resulted in a much lower revolving utilization ratio.

-If you use the Free Credit Score Estimator from myFICO, the person in example 1 might have a credit score of 615–665 (depending upon the factors you select for the rest of the credit report).
-However, the person in example 2 would have an estimated credit score of 710–760 (picking the same factors as before).
+If you use the Free Credit Score Estimator from myFICO®, the person in example 1 might have a credit score of 615 – 665 (depending upon the factors you select for the rest of the credit report).
+However, the person in example 2 would have an estimated credit score of 710 – 760 (picking the same factors as before).

 That’s a 95-point increase, resulting from nothing other than a higher credit limit on a credit card.

 Of course, this is merely an example.
-Bringing your credit utilization down from 100% to 10% with a high credit limit doesn’t guarantee that you’ll see the same results.
+Bringing your credit utilization down from 100% – 10% with a high credit limit doesn’t guarantee that you’ll see the same results.
 Every credit report is different, almost like a fingerprint.

 Nonetheless, this hypothetical example should show you just how powerful your credit limit can be when it comes to your scores.
 It’s also a strong argument in favor of requesting credit limit increases on your lower limit cards, if you believe you can qualify.